Zygacine: Mechanism

 Zygacine is a steroidal alkaloid of the veratrum type.
 Veratrum alkaloid compounds act by attaching to voltage-gated sodium ion channels, altering their permeability.
 Veratrum alkaloids cause affected sodium channels to reactivate 1000x slower than unaffected channels.
 They also block inactivation of sodium channels and change their activation threshold so they remain open even at resting potential.
 As a result, sodium concentrations within the cell rise, leading to increased nerve and muscle excitability.
 This biochemical activity causes muscle contractions, repetitive firing of the nerves and an irregular heart rhythm from stimulation of vagal nerves which control the parasympathetic functions of the heart, lungs and digestive tract.

 Treatment

 There is no antidote for zygacine poisoning so only the symptoms arising from poisoning in humans are usually treated, of which bradycardia and hypotension are prioritized.
-These symptoms are initially treated with atropine, a muscarinic receptor agonist.
+These symptoms are initially treated with atropine, a muscarinic receptor antagonist.
 In a case study in which atropine was not sufficient, hypotension and bradycardia were successfully treated using dopamine.
 Dopamine increases renal sodium excretion, blood pressure and the heart rate.

 For animals, reported effective treatment of zygacine poisoning consists of injection of 2 mg of atropine sulfate and 8 mg of picrotoxin per 45 kg of body weight.
 Intravenous fluid therapy is used to increase blood pressure.
 A stomach tube can be used to relieve stomach pressure in bloated animals.